Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Phase Game.md

 **Before Mitigation**: Likelihood: 4, Severity: 2, Overall: 8

 **Mitigation**: Children should be asked be careful and to be aware of falling over risk.
+Ensure there is sufficient space for the number of children participating.
 The speed of the game should be limited to a safe one (get them to walk instead of run if they are behaving dangerously).
 Over-excited children should be asked to stand out for a round or two.
 Make sure that the floor isn't slippery before starting (wet hall floor, leaves outside, wet grass etc. Call first aider in event of injury.
 Stop experiment if required.

 **After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4